JacekDuszenko/singularity/README.md

 # singularity
-Purely functional language for JVM platform with compiler written in Haskell
+Purely functional language for JVM platform with compiler written in scala.